alecames/kaleidoscope-screensaver/README.md

 ## How to Run

 * Go to the [Releases](https://github.com/alecames/opengl-vol-1/releases) section and download the `kaleidoscope-x.x.zip` or `screensaver-x.x.zip`
-* Extract to folder and run the executable
+* Extract to folder and run the executable.

 ## Screen Captures